 ¼ cup coconut cream**

-2 oz. (by weight) coconut oil OR unsweetened chocolate (this option may require an additional 1-2 Tbsp. coconut cream for better spreadability) OR food-grade cocoa butter
+2 oz. (by weight) coconut oil OR unsweetened chocolate (this option may require an additional 1-2 Tbsp. coconut cream for better spreadability) OR

 ½ tsp. alcohol-free vanilla extract